obspy/obspy/obspy/io/sitexml/docs/standalone-executable-usage-guide.md

 - required input files or sheets are present;
 - required columns are present;
 - required row values are not empty;
-- station codes use `network.station` notation;
+- all provided value validate against the rules imposed by the schema;
 - analysis rows point to the parent site description through `siteDescriptionID`;
 - velocity-profile rows point to an existing `analysisID`;
 - duplicate analysis and velocity-profile resource IDs are rejected;
-- `preferredSiteAnalysisID`, when kept, points to an attached analysis;
+- `preferredSiteAnalysisID`, when provided, points to an attached analysis;
-- `preferredVelocityProfileID`, when kept, points to an attached velocity profile;
+- `preferredVelocityProfileID`, when provided, points to an attached velocity profile;
-- when both preferred IDs are kept, the preferred velocity profile belongs to the preferred analysis;
+- when both preferred IDs are provided, the preferred velocity profile belongs to the preferred analysis;
 - generated XML validates against the bundled SiteXML schema before it is written.